isomerpages/mti-osir/pages/contact-us.md

       - phone: ""
       - email: confidential@osir.gov.sg
       - other: If you have any concerns, you may submit them to this email.
-Information disclosed will be kept with utmost confidentiality, and your identity will be kept anonymous.
+Information received be kept confidential and your identity will be kept anonymous.
     title: Raise Your Concerns
 feedback: ""
 ---